facebookresearch/hanabi_SAD/README.md

 We also include the model evaluation data in `models/op_raw_data.txt`.
 The data in this file is used for Figure 4 and Table 1 in the paper.

-We updated the evaluation script to allow both self-play and cross-play evaluation.
+We updated the evaluation script to allow both self-play and cross-play evaluation using the new other-play models.
 ```shell
 # assume current work directory is pyhanabi
 # method can be sad, sad-op, sad-aux, sad-aux-op